Domiii/dbux/README.md

 * add testing for serialization + deserialization (since it can easily cause a ton of pain)
 * improve value serialization to skip objects that are too big

+## Recently done
+* [instrumentation] insert trace before function call
+   * (Goal: we can step to function call before going down)
+   * PROBLEM: cannot easily get "last trace before function call"
+      * either: before function call
+      * or: last argument
+         (however last argument might already have been instrumented)
+   * SLN: Only add a trace in front, if it has no arguments

 ## Possible future work